Dead Account: Characters

 The main protagonist.
-He originally uploaded controversial videos online in order to pay for his sister hospital bills, only for her to be killed by the spirit, Sad Boy K. He now works as an exorcist to destroy Sad Boy K, and avenge his sister.
+He originally uploaded controversial videos online in order to pay for his sister's hospital bills, only for her to be killed by the spirit, Sad Boy K. He now works as an exorcist to destroy Sad Boy K, and avenge his sister.
 Contrary to his online persona, he is actually a very kind and selfless.
 His cyber-kinesis takes the form of blue flames that harm ghosts, but not humans.